-Genus name probably comes from the nymph of the same name from Greek mythology, but could come from an Indo-European word meaning odor.
+Genus name originally used for laurel (Laurus nobilis) but later transferred to this genus.
+Originally, from the nymph of the same name from Greek mythology, but could come from an Indo-European word meaning odor.

 'Aureomarginata' is a variegated form featuring, as the cultivar name suggests, green leaves with yellow leaf margins.
 'Aureomarginata' is also noted for having slightly better winter hardiness than the species.

 Daphnes in the St. Louis area often suffer significant winter injury in severe winters, particularly if improperly planted in locations exposed to cold winter winds and full sun.
 Plants weakened by winter injury are more susceptible to disease problems.
 Potential diseases include botrytis, leaf spots, canker, twig blight, crown rot, root rot and virus.
 Potential insect pests include aphids, mealybugs and scale.
 Plants can be temperamental and unpredictable.
 Michael Dirr reports that daphnes sometimes die very quickly for “no explicable reason.”